splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 Review metric names and ingested data
 =========================================================================================

 To prepare for a successful scaled deployment, consider your naming conventions for tokens and custom metrics in Splunk Observability Cloud.
-A consistent, hierarchical naming convention for metrics makes it easier to find metrics and identify usage.
+A consistent, hierarchical naming convention for metrics makes it easier to find metrics, identify usage, and create charts and alerts across a range of hosts and nodes.

+#.
+See :ref:`metric-dimension-names` for guidance on creating a naming convention for your organization.
-After your initial onboarding of metrics data, review the name and the metrics volume each team is ingesting.
+#.
+After bringing in metrics data, review the name and the metrics volume each team is ingesting.
 Make sure the ingest data matches the naming convention for dimensions and properties.

-Ensure the teams follow the naming convention setup for metrics so that you can easily create charts and alerts across a range of hosts and nodes.

-* For details about dimensions, see :ref:`metadata-dimension`.
-* For details about properties, see :ref:`custom-properties`.
-* For details about naming conventions for metrics, see :ref:`metric-dimension-names`.

-When deploying OpenTelemetry in a large organization, it's critical to define a standardized naming convention for tagging and a governance process to ensure the convention is adhered to.
-Standardized naming also makes it easier to find metrics and identify usage.
-See :ref:`metric-dimension-names` and :new-page:`Naming conventions for tagging with OpenTelemetry and Splunk<https://splunk.github.io/observability-workshop/latest/en/resources/otel_tagging/index.html>`.

-   There are a few cases where incorrect naming affects in-product usage data:

-   * If your organization uses host-based Splunk Observability Cloud licensing, your OpenTelemetry naming convention must use the OpenTelemetry host semantic convention to track usage and telemetry correctly.
-See :new-page:`the OpenTelemetry semantic conventions for hosts<https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/host.md>`.
-   * You must use the Kubernetes attributes processor for Kubernetes pods to ensure standard naming and accurate usage counting for host-based organizations.
-See :ref:`kubernetes-attributes-processor`.

-   See :ref:`metric-dimension-names`.

 .. _phase3-dash-detect:

 Build advanced dashboards and detectors
 =========================================================================================

-Dashboards and detectors are the foundation of a Splunk Observability cloud user's experience.

-Dashboards are groupings of charts and visualizations of metrics.
-Dashboards provide useful and actionable insight into your system at a glance.

-Detectors monitor your streaming data against a specific condition that you specify to keep users informed when certain criteria are met.
+Dashboards and detectors are the foundation of a Splunk Observability Cloud user's experience.
+Dashboards are groupings of charts that visualize metrics.
+Use dashboards provide your team with actionable insight into your system at a glance.
+Use detectors to monitor your streaming data against a specific condition that you specify to keep users informed when certain criteria are met.

 Build advanced dashboards
 -----------------------------

+#.
+Splunk Observability Cloud automatically adds built-in-dashboards for each integration you use after it ingests 50,000 data points.
+Review these built-in dashboards when they are available.
+See :ref:`view-dashboards` and :ref:`dashboards-list-imm`.
-Start by getting familiar with the built-in dashboards groups developed by Splunk.
-Then learn how to create and customize dashboards.
+#.
+Learn how to create and customize dashboards.
 Make sure your teams can complete these tasks:

-* Clone, share, and mirror dashboards.
+    #.
+Clone, share, and mirror dashboards.
-* Use dashboard filters and dashboard variables.
+    #.
+Use dashboard filters and dashboard variables.
-* Add text notes and event feeds to your dashboards.
+    #.
+Add text notes and event feeds to your dashboards.
-* Use data links to dynamically link a dashboard to another dashboard or external system such as Splunk APM, Splunk Platform, or a custom URL.
+    #.
+Use data links to dynamically link a dashboard to another dashboard or external system such as Splunk APM, Splunk Platform, or a custom URL.
-* Link metadata to related resources.

    For comprehensive documentation on these tasks, see the following topics:

-- :ref:`dashboards`
-- :ref:`built-in-dashboards`
+   * :ref:`built-in-dashboards`
-- :ref:`data-visualization-charts`
+   * :ref:`dashboard-create-customize`
-- :ref:`link-metadata-to-content`
+   * :ref:`link-metadata-to-content`
+   * :ref:`dashboards-best-practices`

 Build advanced detectors
 -----------------------------

+Splunk Observability Cloud also automatically adds the AutoDetect detectors that correspond to the integrations you are using.
+You can copy the AutoDetect detectors and customize them.
+See :ref:`autodetect`.

 It is important to familiarize the teams with advanced detectors, this will bring great advantage to utilize the Splunk IM product.
 These sets of advanced detectors are basically taking the basic list of Alert conditions and enhancing it to take into account the different types of functions, such as additional firing or clearing conditions for the alerts, or comparing two main functions using population_comparison, etc. Here is an example of SLX detectors utilizing the advanced SignalFlow library.

 Advanced detectors enhance the basic list of alert conditions to take into account the different types of functions, such as additional firing, alert clearing conditions, or comparing 2 main functions using population_comparison.